wlincong/SESexact/README.md

-# SESexact
+# SESx
-A program for the exact computation and triangulation of solvent-excluded surface i.e. molecular surface.
+A program for the exact (analytic) computation and exact triangulation of solvent-excluded surface i.e. molecular surface.
 Here "exact" triangulation means that each of the three vertices of any surface triangle is computed analytically.

 For installation in linux (ubuntu 20.04):

-(I): DOWNLOAD "sesxV001.tar.gz" (Releases/tags on the right)
+(I): DOWNLOAD "sesxV002.tar.gz" (Releases/tags on the right)

 In USER's home directory: